spender-sandbox/cuckoo-modified/README.md

-For more information on the initial set of changes, see: http://www.accuvant.com/blog/improving-reliability-of-sandbox-results An updated blog post covering more recent changes is forthcoming.
+For more information on the initial set of changes, see: http://www.accuvant.com/blog/improving-reliability-of-sandbox-results

-If you want to contribute to development, submit pull requests or email brad.spengler@optiv.com.
+If you want to contribute to development, feel free to submit a pull request.